-A simulation was performed using the package G4beamline(ref Muons inc) to study the processes of position generation and transportation.
+A simulation was performed using the package G4beamline (ref Muons inc) to study the processes of position generation and transportation.
 "G4beamline is a particle tracking and simulation program based on the Geant4 (reference G4) toolkit that is specifically designed to easily simulate beamlines and other systems using single-particle tracking."
-Since the ratio of e^{+}/e^{-} during the positron generation process is very low (on the order of 0.001) and the positron beam loss during the transportation is large, it was necessary to divide whole process into 5 steps.
+Since the ratio of e^+/e^- during the positron generation process is very low (on the order of 0.001) and the positron beam loss during the transportation is large, it was necessary to divide whole process into 5 steps.
 A new beam event generator is created based on the results of the previous step in the simulation.
 The first step generates electrons according to a measurement made of the accelerator that was used in the experiment.
 Electrons are transported to T1 in vacuum and as a result the interactions of the electron with T1 produce positrons.
 The second step is the transportation of the positrons generated at T1 to the entrance of first dipole magnet.
 The third step is the transportation of the positrons from the entrance of the first dipole magnet to the end of the second dipole.
 The fourth step is the transportation of the beam from the exit of the second dipole to the T2 target.
 The fifth step is the positron beam interaction with T2 and detection of the resulting 511 keV photons.

-4.1 Step 1 - The Electron Beam Generation and Transpiration to T1

-In this step, an electron beam is generated from the experimental measure electron beam parameters.
-The Twis parameters described in the earlier chapter used electron generated the beam.
-The energy distribution is of the beam is measured and shown in the Fig. 3.6.
+3.1 Step 1 - The Electron Beam Generation and Transpiration to T1 the beam.
+The energy distribution is of the beam is measured and shown in the Fig. 2.6.
 The blue dots are measurements and red line are the fit composed of two skewed Gaussian distributions.
-The fit parameters are given in the Table 3.4
+The fit parameters are given in the Table 2.4 in the previous chapter.